Customize Consent Preferences

 Start writing down the names of all the interested parties in a project.
 The list can somewhat look like this:

-• C-level executives such as the CEO, owner, and member of the board of directors
+• C-level executives such as the CEO, owner, and members of the board of directors

 • Investors and sponsors